mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/config-edgelb-for-k8s/index.md

 enterprise: true
 ---

-This tutorial demonstrates how to connect to a Kubernetes cluster using the Edge-LB service for inbound load-balancing.
+This tutorial demonstrates how to connect to a Kubernetes&reg; cluster using the Edge-LB service for inbound load-balancing.
 In this tutorial, you will configure one Edge-LB pool to handle load-balancing for requests to access Kubernetes.

 For more information about setting up and working with Kubernetes clusters, see [Kubernetes](/services/kubernetes/git).

 # Before you begin
-You can use Edge-LB to provide inbound load balancing when you connect to a private Kubernetes cluster from outside of a DC/OS cluster.
+You can use Edge-LB to provide inbound load balancing when you connect to a private Kubernetes cluster from outside of a DC/OS&reg; cluster.

 To prepare Edge-LB to work with DC/OS and Kubernetes: